Message from the High Commissioner

-I look forward to working together to enhance bilateral trade and investment, and by extension, to create jobs and growth in both our countries.
-Ghana is on the road towards extraordinary economic progress.
+I look forward to continuing our partnership to enhance bilateral trade and investment, and by extension, to create jobs and growth in both our countries.
+Ghana has leveraged its stability and strong democratic credentials to achieve significant economic progress since its independence in 1957.
 I am pleased that Canadian investment partners are joining Ghana on this path to prosperity.
 We are eager to expand and strengthen our trade and investment cooperation with Ghana.
-One hundred and thirty two Canadian companies are active in Ghana; forty-five of these companies have offices here and ten are used as regional offices.
+One hundred and twenty-eight Canadian companies are active in Ghana; sixty-two of which have offices here.
 I hope to see the Canadian presence continue to grow during my tenure.

-On matters of global security, Ghana has been a long-standing partner in Canada’s Military Training and Cooperation Program, with more than 300 candidates having received training.
-Canada has contributed over $3 million, personnel and expertise to the Kofi Annan International Peace Training Centre.
+On matters of global security, Ghana has been a long-standing partner in Canada’s Military Training and Cooperation Program, with more than 300 Ghanaian participants.
+Canada has welcomed Ghana’s significant contribution to peacekeeping operations around the world and has contributed over $3 million along with personnel and expertise to the Kofi Annan International Peace Training Centre.
 We are also cooperating in the areas of maritime security and illegal migration.

-On human rights co-operation, our shared values run deep, and cooperation is extensive.
+On human rights co-operation, our shared values run deep, and cooperation is extensive, both here in Ghana and internationally.
 As an example, the governments of Canada, Ghana and the Netherlands hosted an event on the margins of the 68th United Nations General Assembly entitled “Too Young to Wed: Empowering Girls as Leaders of Tomorrow.”

-And, of course, across Ghana, Canada is known for the development assistance we have provided since the country’s independence.
-Ghana is a country of focus for Canadian development assistance and one of our top five recipients of Canadian bilateral assistance worldwide.
+And, of course, across Ghana, Canada is known for being a reliable development partners since the country’s independence.
+Ghana is a country of focus for Canadian development assistance and one of the top five recipients of Canadian bilateral assistance worldwide.
+Canada is also consistently among the top five bilateral development partners in Ghana.

-I encourage you to explore the links on this website for detailed information on the range of services we provide.
-You will also find updated information on Canada’s ongoing activities in Ghana and initiatives of interest to Canadians and Ghanaians alike in our Highlights section.
+I encourage you to explore the links on this website for detailed information on the range of services we provide, and to engage with us on Twitter (@CanHCGhana) and Facebook (High-Commission-of-Canada-to-Ghana-Togo-and-Sierra-Leone) for regular updates on our activities and issues that may be of interest to Canadians and Ghanaians alike.

 A native of British Columbia, Canada's most western province, Christopher Thornley grew up in the Rocky Mountains.
 His scenic hometown of Golden is surrounded by spectacular national parks and is known for world-class alpine skiing.